timothyrenner/ProfanityPowerIndex/readme.md

 ## Site Generator

 The site generator is a [leiningen](http://leiningen.org/) project (`brew install lein` on a mac) written in Clojure.
-It uses the [hiccup](https://github.com/weavejester/hiccup) to generate all of the HTML.
+It uses the [hiccup](https://github.com/weavejester/hiccup) template engine to generate all of the HTML.

 The site generator takes two arguments: the path to the subject file and the path to the dataset.